 Find a list of approved CPRCs and apply to be a CPRC.

-General licences for moving sheep, goats and pigs
+General licences for moving sheep, goats, pigs and deer

-When you move sheep, goats or pigs, you’re moving them under these general licences.
+When you move sheep, goats, pigs or deer, you’re moving them under these general licences.

 You don’t need to apply for these licences and as long as you follow the guidance on moving animals in this collection, you’ll be meeting their conditions.